Insights from the NCCDH’s racial equity journey

 Lifting the veil or making “race talk” and a racial equity analysis a normal part of how the organization operates are two actions that require a shared understanding of racism.
 They make it necessary for staff to:

 - be more aware of their own reactions to conversations on racial equity;

 - reflect on their own experiences of racism; and

 - consider how their actions can perpetuate or eliminate racism.

-Popular understandings of racism tend to focus on individual racist behaviours, rather than how structural racism is rooted in how white supremacy functions.
+Popular understandings of racism tend to focus on individual racist behaviours, rather than how structural racism that is rooted in white supremacy functions.
 This coincides with a false view that acts of racism are always explicit and intentional.
 Such views mean that when people are critiqued for behaviours and practices that uphold racial inequities, they sometimes feel personally attacked.
 As a result, these individuals quickly move to the non-racist intention of their actions.

 During team discussions, we talked about racism as not being contingent on the intent of the actors.
 This point was often reinforced alongside discussions of different forms and levels of racism.
 We consistently emphasised systemic racism as the key driver of racial inequities, linking individual manifestations for racist actions to the broader policies, practices and systems that make individual racist behaviour potent.

 In reflections, staff have named shifting their focus from intent to impact as a key area of growth.